shudnal/ConfigurationManager/package/thunderstore/ConfigurationManager/README.md

 * Lots of minor refinements and improvements

 ## Valheim specific
-The game does not take input while the window is open.
+The game does not take input while the window is open (only player input by default).

-The game will be paused (if it can be paused) while the window is open.
+The game will be paused (if it can be paused) while the window is open (disabled by default).

 ## Compatibility
 The mod is incompatible with original configuration manager and will not be loaded in that case.